canonical/vanilla-framework/docs/en/patterns/navigation.md

 Note: To make the navigation full width you should just remove the `row` element from the mark up presented below.

-The background color of a navigation pattern can be set via the `$color-navigation-bg` variable.
+The background color of a navigation pattern can be set via the `$color-navigation-background` variable.

 <a href="https://vanilla-framework.github.io/vanilla-framework/examples/patterns/navigation/default/"
     class="js-example">